CheckboxSoftware/AdamExtensions/docs/FieldInheritanceWidget.md

+# How to configure the FieldInheritanceWidget
-# Add the widget to the configured studio widgets
+## Add the widget to the configured studio widgets
 * Go to System studio
 * In the System studio's menu, select Guides - Widgets
 * In the left section: select the studio where you want to install the widget